 Is there anything better than fresh grilled meat and vegetables, served outside on a calm evening?
 Outdoor entertainment spaces are one of the most popular places in American homes for many reasons and the need for recent social distancing has further enhanced this trend.

 And what better way to compliment an outdoor space than with the addition of a premium grill.
-Experts at Acme Brick understood the importance of this feature piece leading to a recent expansion in their product line including numerous elite grills.
+Experts at Acme Brick understood the importance of this feature piece, which led to a recent expansion in their product line including numerous elite grills.

 Great Grilling Starts with the Grill Itself